Broker Check

 I’ve seen clients who accepted agreements that left them with piles of debt, a house they can’t afford, assets they can’t access to support their immediate needs, or benefits they can’t use for many years into the future.

-If you don't understand what you are agreeing to and the implications of that agreement, you cannot move forward.
-Ask as many questions as you need in order to understand what you are agreeing on.
+If you don’t understand what you are agreeing to and the implications of that agreement, you cannot move forward.
+Ask as many questions as you need to understand what you are agreeing to.

 In short: Start off with a good attorney, take their advice, and hire other experts as needed.